 Safeguarding is essential for protecting employees from needless and preventable injury.

 Primary safeguarding methods refers to machine guarding techniques that are intended to prevent or greatly reduce the chance that an employee will have an amputation injury.
 Refer to the 29 CFR 1910, Subpart O for specific guarding requirements.

 Machine safeguarding must be supplemented by an effective energy control (lockout/tagout) program that ensures that employees are protected from hazardous energy sources during machine servicing and maintenance work activities.
 Lockout/tagout plays an essential role in the prevention and control of workplace amputations.
-In terms of controlling amputation hazards, employees are protected from hazardous machine work activities either by: 1) effective machine safeguarding, or 2) lockout/tagout where safeguards are rendered ineffective or do not protect employees from hazardous energy during servicing and maintenance operations.
+In terms of controlling amputation hazards, employees are protected from hazardous machine exposure either by: 1) effective machine safeguarding, or 2) lockout/tagout where safeguards do not protect employees from hazardous energy during servicing and maintenance operations.

 Additionally, there are some servicing activities, such as lubricating, cleaning, releasing jams and making machine adjustments that are minor in nature and are performed during normal production operations.
 It is not necessary to lockout/ tagout a machine if the activity is routine, repetitive and integral to the production operation provided that you use an alternative control method that affords effective protection from the machine’s hazardous energy sources.